bonni208/Business_Ethics/Business_Ethics.md

 **SIFTing: Alexa-enabled toilet? (prompt)**

+As Mike Caulfield instructs in the following, add the heading **SIFTing: Alexa-enabled Toilet** to your Lesson 04 notes for the class and prepare to take notes and begin your first SIFTing exercise.
+From Mike Caulfield:

 > Each of our "Sifting" exercises will give you a scenario, show you a prompt associated with it, and ask you a question associated with it.
 You should "use your moves" on the prompt (the components of SIFT), then write your results in your notebook.
-If you are a student in a class, when you write your results in your notebook, make sure to use the specified heading, so that your teacher knows what prompt you are responding to.
+If you are a student in a class, when you write your results in your notebook, make sure to use the specified heading, so that your professor knows what prompt you are responding to.
 >
 > We start the course with some pretty light exercises.
 So here's your first exercise.
 A friend sends you a text about a new "Alexa Toilet":